What you’re about to read is based on a true story…

 Fixing the Problem

 If you find yourself suffering from shopping cart envy and are trying to get yourself closer to being that healthy shopper, first of all, hats off to you.
-You should be proud of yourself for wanting to buy healthier foods for you and your family because you recognize that the convenience foods are not contributing to your well being.
+You should be proud of yourself for wanting to buy healthier foods for you and your family because you recognize that convenience foods are not contributing to your well-being.

 If you want to be the one making other shoppers envious of your cart, just go ahead and make the decision to cut out the packages and the frozen stuff with a bunch of ingredients on the labels you just can’t pronounce.

 When you commit to preparing your family’s meals from ingredients instead of chemicals, you naturally have to bulk up on fresh ingredients because you will no longer be able to rely on those processed foods to do the work for you.

 But fear not, cooking is easy.
 It’s certainly not brain surgery and with a few skills, you’ll be whipping up delicious meals with wonderful ingredients and creating a healthier life for you and your family.